Arguments, Reasoning, Logic, and Proof

 Systematically - if there are five people, the first person shakes hands with the four other people in the classroom.
 Since the first person has shaken everyones hand, the first person can relax and sit down.
 The second person has shaken the first person's hand, so the second person begins by shaking the third person's hand.
 When the second person has shaken everyones hands the person may relax and sit down.
 The third person now has shaken hands with person one and two, so has to shake the fourth and fifth persons' hands.
 Then the fourth person only has to shake the fifth person's hand and when it becomes the fifth persons turn, by golly the fifth person has shaken all the hands and is done.
-To summarize.

 Person five - 4, person four - 3, person three - 2, person four - 1, person five - done - o.

 Add them and get: 4 + 3 + 2 + 1 = __ .

 Arguments from children's representations (like the 3 + 5 = 5 + 3 ) and from other stories with numbers can be an effective way to move learners toward a proof as a more general idea.
 The key is for the teacher to facilitate the inclusion of questions such as:

 - Will this work for other number?